Studio is a gathering for those who faith is a choice that gives life because of, not in spite of, their questions.

 When?
 Sundays at 7 PM

 Where?
 Normally, we meet in the at Union.
-While we're transitioning to a new space, we meet at St. Paul UMC in the sanctuary.
+While we're transitioning to a new space, we meet at The Ginger Man in their upper room.

 Why call it Studio?
 A studio is a place where someone creates, discovering things about themselves and their place in the world while refining their work.
 A studio is a place to think critically, take risks, and iterate.
 Sometimes working in a studio is a frustrating process, but we think the journey to the final product is worth it.We see many parallels between our faith journey and the creative process, as well as parallels between our acts of creation and God’s acts as Creator.
 So “Studio” seemed like the right fit.

 What’s worship like at Studio?
-First, grab a drink or a pastry at the coffee bar, then take a seat around our stage.
+First, grab a drink or a food, then take a seat around our stage.
 We always start with our creed (don’t worry, we pick people to read it so you don’t have to say anything you don’t agree with).
 Next, an artist or two will share their craft whether that’s through a vocal performance, spoken word, or something visual.

 If you are interested in performing for Studio, please email firstname.lastname@example.org.